pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 Disable the workflow as shown in the following graphic to avoid running it on every push event:
 <img src="../images/disable-workflow.png" alt="disable workflow">

+## Summary

+Part 2 is focused on hands-on experience; creating GitHub Actions, understanding the structure and elements of workflows, and workflow execution.

 ## Other GitHub Topics
 There are many other topics to explore regarding GitHub Actions used in the Modern Apps Ninja Repository.